Dynamic & Static Pressures

 The pitot static system measures this airflow and static/dynamic pressure for presentation to the pilot on several of the basic flight instruments.
 This page takes a look at how this is accomplished.

 Air pressure is measured by two sensors: the static port and pitot tube.
-On some aircraft these are integrated in one probe and others have more than one static port to equalize pressure differences around the fuselage.
+On some aircraft these are integrated into one probe and others have more than one static port to equalize pressure differences around the fuselage.
 These pressure differences occur due to slip / skid by the aircraft and/or turbulence.

 The air exerts a pressure equally in all directions at any point in the atmosphere, this is called static pressure.
 This pressure results from the weight of the air molecules above that point and it decreases with a gain in altitude.
 This is how an altimeter operates.